hhenrichsen/vim-config/README.md

 ## Setup

 1. Get yourself a copy of nvim for your platform.
-For Windows, I recommend installing with [Chocolately](https://chocolatey.org/) because I built this config using some certain paths in mind.
-   For other platforms, see the instructions [here](https://github.com/neovim/neovim/wiki/Installing-Neovim).
+See the instructions [here](https://github.com/neovim/neovim/wiki/Installing-Neovim).
 2. Install [vim-plug](https://github.com/junegunn/vim-plug).
 I don't
    redistribute that as a part of this repo.